Skip to main content

 Unisex apparel is designed with a straight cut that suits a broad range of body types.
 It typically follows men’s sizing standards.
 While fitted apparel is shaped differently for men and women.
 Cuts for women may taper at the waist, have adjusted sleeve length, and fit differently across shoulders and hips.

-Bright yellow and red unisex apparel work shirt with reflective stripes and aboriginal patterns.
-A person holds a black WP Engine unisex apparel polo shirt on a hanger in an office setting.
-An orange unisex apparel jacket with a white heart labeled Grilld on a clothing rack.
+A person holds a black WP Engine polo shirt featuring an EPS logo, ideal for printing.
+Orange unisex apparel jacket with a white heart and Grilld text, hanging on a rack.

 Quick Comparison